Mechanical Engineering Learning Outcomes

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - An ability to communicate effectively with a range of audiences.

 - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 - An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

 - An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgement to draw conclusions.

 - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-After earning the B.S. in Mechanical Engineering Technology, it is expected that graduates will:
+Approximately five years after earning the B.S. in Mechanical Engineering, it is expected that graduates will:

 1. Be employed as a mechanical engineer and perform all functions assigned to a mechanical engineer including completing engineering designs and other applications using both practical and theoretical knowledge characterized by their interdisciplinary strengths;